Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. These Cats Have Legendary Origins

-Locals have often claimed that the Dragon Li’s ancestors have been in China forever—in fact, they say that these cats aren’t descended from the African Wildcat like other domestic cats, but from its close relative the Chinese Mountain Cat.
 Recent DNA studies have shown that’s pretty unlikely, with genetic markers suggesting that they’re descended from domestic cats brought in from other parts of the world.
-But a few unique DNA markers suggest that these cats have interbred with Chinese Mountain Cats in the past—so there may be some truth to the legend after all.
+However, a few unique DNA markers suggest that Dragon Lis have interbred with Chinese Mountain Cats in the past, so there may be some truth to the legend.

 2. Their Chinese Name Means “Fox Flower”

 Although the official English name of the breed is the Dragon Li, in China, they are associated with foxes.
 The Chinese name for the breed, Li Hua, means “Fox Flower.”
-They are probably associated with foxes because of their rust-colored fur and their triangular heads.
+They are probably associated with foxes because of their rust-colored fur and triangular heads.
 The flower in their Chinese name comes because their spotted and striped coats can be interpreted as a vaguely floral pattern.

 3. They’re a New Breed with Ancient Roots